 9. Try before you buy.
 Did you know many stores allow you to take car seats out and try them in your car before you buy.
 This is a great idea because you want to make sure the car seat you select will fit in your car and that you will be able to install it.

-8. Count your children before you go back.
+10. Look before you move.
 In the U.S. thousands of children are killed or seriously injured every year because a driver backing up didn’t see them.
-Often backers occur when a car is backing out of a driveway or parking space.
+Often backovers occur when a car is backing out of a driveway or parking space.
 Frontovers are common too.
-Go here to get tips here.
+Get tips from KidsandCars.org.

 16. Big kids need to be safe too.
 Although many states don’t require children to be in car seats after a certain age like 6 or more commonly 8, it is recommended that children remain in a child restraint until they can pass the 5-step seat belt fit test.
 This typically doesn’t happen until the child reaches 4’9” which may not happen until the child is 10 or even 12 or older.
 Read more about this here.

-18. Buckle up in taxis and rideshares (ie. Uber and Lyft).
+19. Buckle up in taxis and ride shares (ie. Uber and Lyft).
 Most state’s laws don’t require children to be in a car seat when using a taxi.
-Rideshares are not a PUC regulated vehicle so they are likely required in Uber or Lyft rides.
-However, the laws of physics don’t change depending on the vehicle you are riding in and taxis/rideshares do get into crashes too.
-So to be safe you and your child should ride properly buckled.
+Ride shares are not a PUC regulated vehicle so car seats may be required in Uber or Lyft rides.
+(It depends on the state and how they interpret “car for hire”.)
+However, the laws of physics don’t change depending on the vehicle you are riding in.
+Taxis and ride shares do get into crashes too.
+To be safe you and your child should ride properly buckled.
 If you take these types of rides often with a child 3 year old or older, be prepared with a RideSafer travel vest, a lightweight, portable child restraint.

 By Amie Durocher, Creative Director at Safe Ride 4 Kids and certified CPS Tech since 2004

-This post was originally published December 2015 with 16 tips.
+We originally published this post in December 2015 with 16 tips.